kazimuth/tendon/DESIGN.md

 .swig >:)
 ```

-can insert synthetic code at the transgress-api level (simple helpers for enums, etc.)
+can insert synthetic code at the tendon-api level (simple helpers for enums, etc.)
-can scan transgress-api for bindable patterns (error enums, etc.)
+can scan tendon-api for bindable patterns (error enums, etc.)
 can check abi for backwards-compatibility

 ideally, binding implementors only need to look at api and abi -- rust backend is already done?